eaton/onehundredwords/00/_posts/0000-01-01-redline-one.md

 where: 47.6559,122.3031
 layout: words
 ---
-They're called redlines because that's how they show up webmail: a big red line that separartes mundane "donuts in the office kitchen" messages from the serious stuff.
+They're called redlines because that's how they show up in webmail: a big red line that separates "donuts in the office kitchen" notes from the serious stuff.

 "Fwd: NAGIOS ALERT: Gold Customer death immanent," for example.
 That's a redline.